 Optional: Had you opted for a Debian CD set including all the packages needed for the installation, you would now insert the second CD (and tick the "Yes" option).

 If you use an "netinst" ISO, as in our example, you can skip this step.

-5.4.17 Using a network mirror
+5.4.17 Selecting the network mirror country